nrhodes1451/bayesmmm/README.md

 This project was born out of a desire to reimagine traditional frequentist MMM in a hierarchical Bayesian framework.
 Much of the credit here goes to Richard McElreath and the fantastic Statistical Rethinking for introducing me to Bayesian statistics and associated philosophy.

+### Update

+Please note that this package is currently incomplete.
+I hope to complete/refine as and when I have time, but this is currently taking the back seat between work/study/moving house.

 ## Installation

 ```r